ndenStanford/ml-mesh/projects/keywords/serve/README.md

 make projects.integration/keywords COMPONENT=serve ENVIRONMENT=dev
 ```

+Note: This will automatically download the model artifact if the specified output directory is
+empty.

 ### 2.3 Run `functional` tests

 To run the `functional` tests for the `serve` component, simply run: